Recommendations

 National Portrait Gallery

 As well as regular free Little Explorers sessions for under fives, the National Portrait Gallery offers illustrated family trails as playful ways to explore the galleries.
-The perfect starting point for little ones to get to grips with the portraits on display, these encourage children to create their own pocket gallery, or become young detectives and reveal a secret code.
+The perfect starting point for little ones to get to grips with the portraits on display, these encourage children to create their own pocket gallery, or become young detectives and reveal a secret code within the portraits on show.

 06